dpedley/swift-chess/README.md

 You might then use the store as the environment variable for a BoardView.

+### Going Further

 There is a lot to discover, you will find previews in the code, this can be helpful to get a visual guide.

 Here's XCode showing the preview of `SquareTargeted.swift`.